- About Us

 The Amala Foundation provides opportunities for personal growth through humanitarian service projects that benefit under-served youth, including refugee, immigrant, American and International children.
 We recognize that the most direct way to experience a fuller life is to serve others.
 We unite those seeking more meaningful lives with those in great need by channeling this inspiration into humanitarian service projects that matter.
 It is through this transformative, holistic approach to service that youth are served and communities are united.
 Youth that participate in Camp Indigo and the Global Youth Peace Summit are given opportunities to live a life of service through year-long programs like our One Village Project as well as Young Artists In Service.

-Over the last twelve years, we have helped thousands of people find peace in their hearts and meaning in their lives through humanitarian service to others, while directly impacting the lives of more than 1000 youth in Austin and around the world.
+Over the last thirteen years, we have helped thousands of people find peace in their hearts and meaning in their lives through humanitarian service to others, while directly impacting the lives of more than 1000 youth in Austin and around the world.
 Serving the youth of the world is an opportunity to give and receive in a very real and powerful way; it is an invitation to dive deep into the heart of Life.
 As a volunteer, we ask that you show up fully — as you are — with a willingness to give, to grow and to be impacted.

 Many volunteers have had experiences that forever alter their sense of self and their ability to effect change in the world.
 Here are just a few: